hujanais/hello-microservices/README.md

 ### Installing .NET Core 6 [this is optional and for your curiosity]
 This is optional but useful for those who want to do direct development on the Pi.
 You can use VSCode from your laptop to remotely code using the remote development pack.
 Frankly, this is mostly for laughs since it is too slow in my opinion.
 You are better off doing the same thing using WSL or Docker from your computer.
-Go to the [Microsoft official SDK](https://dotnet.microsoft.com/en-us/download) download site and the the installer script for Linux.
+Go to the [Microsoft official SDK](https://dotnet.microsoft.com/en-us/download) download site and the installer script for Linux.
 ```
 wget https://dotnet.microsoft.com/en-us/download/dotnet/scripts
 chmod +x ./dotnet-install.sh